rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Results

 We present a comparison of the 4 filters in 6 settings.
 The metrics is the RMSE of the l2-norm of the position and of the Froebius norm of the attitude as described previously.
-All of the filters share a sampling frequency of **200Hz** for the IMU and **4Hz** for the Vicon.
+All the filters share a sampling frequency of **200Hz** for the IMU and **4Hz** for the Vicon.
 The RBPF is set to **1000** particles

-In all scenarios, the covariance matrices of the sensors measurement are diagonal:
+In all scenarios, the covariance matrices of the sensors' measurements are diagonal:

 - $\mathbf{R}_{\mathbf{a_A}} = \sigma^2_{\mathbf{\mathbf{a_A}}} \mathbf{I}_{3 \times 3}$
 - $\mathbf{R}_{\mathbf{\boldsymbol{\omega}_G}} = \sigma^2_{\mathbf{\boldsymbol{\omega}_G}} \mathbf{I}_{3 \times 3}$